codearchive/opencv-python-tutorial/feature-detection-and-description/SURF/README.md

 # In actual cases, it is better to have a value 300-500
 surf.setHessianThreshold(50000)

-# Again compute keypoints and check its number.
+# Again compute keypoints and check its number
 kp, des = surf.detectAndCompute(img, None)
 print(len(kp)) # kp = 48
 ```